saurabh-das7/pm-tpm-playbooks/ai-learning/llm_api_selection_for_solo_builds.md

 - **Public URL is required** — the whole point is a shareable demo, not something that only runs on your laptop
 - **Time is limited** — you have evenings and weekends, not sprints

-This guide maps the decision space for choosing an LLM API under these constraints, based on real evaluation done while building an ad copy evaluation tool in April 2026.
+This guide maps the decision space for choosing an LLM API under these constraints, based on real experience building two tools across two months.
+The most important finding: **documented free tier limits and actual free tier limits are not the same thing.** Verify in AI Studio before committing to a model.

 ---